 56. Diamond rose brooch, a replica by Fabergé of an antique, beautifully set with white stones for the leaves and carefully graded champagne diamonds for the flower, mounted in pale gold.
-The total weight of diamonds is not less than 100 carats, and the height is 41/2"
+The total weight of diamonds is not less than 100 carats, and the height is $4\frac{1}{2}$ "

 57. Made hurriedly for the Tsarina in 1898 for the famous 'Bal de Costumes Russes' at the Winter Palace, this sumptuous necklace in emeralds, diamonds and pearls was made up of some of the finest gems in the Imperial reserve, and was a tremendous success.
 The emeralds from the Urals are set in gold, and the diamonds (Brazilian) in silver.
-The overall length is 1138"
+The overall length is 114"

-Both these items from the Russian Imperial Treasure are in the Kremlin o.
-Green gold minaudière in an 'Art Nouveau' design In the Collection of Lady Cox
+60. Green gold minaudière in an 'Art Nouveau' design In the Collection of Lady Cox